eloso42/CarND-PID-Control-Project/Reflection.md

 As destination speed I chose 30 mph which is slow enough for good control and quick enough to make it not too boring ;-).

+## Description of PID components

+The P component is directly proportional to the CTE (cross track error).
+So the higher the P coefficient, the quicker the car returns to the center but also more overshoots and therefore creates an oscillation.

+The D component calculates the derivative of the CTE.
+Therefore it reduces overshooting and damps the oscillation.

+The I component calculates the integral of the CTE.
+Therefore it compensates a constant drift but also provokes overshooting if the I coefficient is set too large.

 ## Choosing of PID coefficients